holly-cummins/holly-cummins.github.io/content/posts/2024-03-01--is-efficiency-a-good-thing-part-i/index.md

 cover: waste.png
 ---

-_This talk is based on a keynote I presented at [Tech.Rocks Summit](https://events.tech.rocks/summit-2023/).
+_This blog is based on a keynote I presented at [Tech.Rocks Summit](https://events.tech.rocks/summit-2023/).
 I'm grateful to the organisers for suggesting the topic._

 Is efficiency a good thing?
 On the face of it, the question seems absurd.
 Of _course_ efficiency is a good thing.
 None of aspire to be inefficient.